charlottedaumal/survival-analysis-ovarian-cancer/README.md

-# Investigation of key factors influencing survival in patients with advanced ovarian carcinoma
+# Which Factors Matter?
+A Survival Analysis of Advanced Ovarian Carcinoma

 **Author:** Charlotte Daumal
 **Context:** This project was completed as part of the *Applied Biostatistics* course taught by Prof. Darlene Goldstein